 A period of separation does not automatically begin due to some event (e.g. imprisonment, illness or the work transfer of one of the parties).
 The parties do not legally separate whilst a marriage relationship is maintained.
 In such circumstances, it remains necessary for one party to form the intention to separate and act upon that intention for separation to occur.

 Parents are jointly responsible for the care, welfare and development of their children, unless there is a court determination to the contrary.

 Either party may seek an order about the children during the separation period, as well as applying to the Child Support Agency for child support.
-A person who is unable to support themselves during the period of separation is entitled to apply to the Family Court, the Federal Circuit Court or a local Magistrates Court for spousal maintenance.
+A person who is unable to support themselves during the period of separation is entitled to apply to the Federal Circuit and Family Court of Australia or a local Magistrates Court for spousal maintenance.